 We, at Connection Ubuntu have a very specific way you can help this access and education happen.
 Our mission is to supply computers and other mobile devices to students and entrepreneurs in Africa.
 These tools allow recipients to gain technical knowledge and confidence to achieve their dreams of success and self-sufficiency.

 By now, you may be asking, so what does this have to do with me?
 Today is your chance to participate in the digital revolution and to honor that we in the world are connected in more ways than we can possibly imagine.
 Numerous Africans now enjoy technology of computers because of the generous donations of funds or used computers to Connection Ubuntu from individuals and corporations here in the United States.
 Together, we change lives.

-If you would like to assist us with a donation, please see the link below, in yellow, or click on our How To Donate button above:
+If you would like to assist us with a donation click on our Donate button above.